 You should carefully consider the following risk factors and all other information contained in this Report, including the financial statements.
 If any of the following events occur, our business, financial condition or results of operations may be materially and adversely affected.
 In that event, the trading price of our securities could decline, and you could lose all or part of your investment.
 The risk factors described below are not necessarily exhaustive and you are encouraged to perform your own investigation with respect to us and our business.
+For risk factors related to GTWY Holdings and the Transactions, see the Preliminary Proxy Statement on Schedule 14A filed by the Company on January 31, 2020, as may be amended from time to time, and the Definitive Proxy Statement on Schedule 14A when filed by the Company.

-We are a recently formed company with no operating history and no revenues, and you have no basis on which to evaluate our ability to achieve our business objective.
+We are a blank check company with no operating history and no revenues, and you have no basis on which to evaluate our ability to achieve our business objective.

-We are a recently formed blank check company with no operating results, and we will not commence operations until completing a Business Combination.
+We are a blank check company with no operating results, and we will not commence operations until completing a Business Combination.
 Because we have no operating history and have no operating results, you have no basis upon which to evaluate our ability to achieve our business objective of completing our Business Combination with one or more target businesses.
-We have no current arrangements or understandings with any prospective target business concerning a Business Combination and may be unable to complete our Business Combination.
-If we fail to complete our Business Combination, we will never generate any operating revenues.
+We may be unable to complete a Business Combination.
+If we fail to complete a Business Combination, we will never generate any operating revenues.